 What Most Care Guides Miss

-Most guides about boston Fern describe the ideal care routine.
+Most guides about Boston fern describe the ideal care routine.
 Real homes are messier: light changes by season, pots dry at different speeds, and the same symptom can mean different things depending on where it appears.

 Before changing care, check the plant in this order: